Traveling Vineyard: Wine tastings

 Wine Guides connect with event hosts from their social networks to arrange free, in-home wine tastings.
 Wine Guides help hosts prepare for the event and then present guests with specific wines they can taste with the opportunity to order.
 Wine Guides make marketing fees from their sales to customers, not from how many people they recruit to be on their team.

 Sommology

 In 2013, Traveling Vineyard launched Sommology.
 Sommology is a food and wine pairing educational resource.
 It was created in collaboration with Eddie Osterland, America's first Master Sommelier.

 Company history

 Traveling Vineyard was founded in 2001.
 In April 2010, the company declared Chapter 7 bankruptcy.
 In November 2010, Richard Libby and other investors purchased the Traveling Vineyard assets out of bankruptcy and restarted the company.
 As of May 2017, Traveling Vineyard has over 5,000 independent Wine Guides in 40 states in the United States.

+In 2020, Traveling Vineyard received a Double Gold medal at the San Francisco International Wine Competition for its 2018 Cucharon Red Blend (Argentina) in the under-$25 non-Bordeaux blends category.